HewlettPackard/hpe-grafana-clusterview-panel/README.md

 ### Aggregate

-In the case of timeseries data, do an aggregate to reduce each node to a singular value.
-It's not recommended to do this in the query and/or transform if possible.
+In the case of timeseries data, do an aggregate to reduce each node down to a singular value.
+In most cases modifying the query to only report the latest data for each node is a more desirable solution than using an aggregate (especially for performance of large dashboards).

 #### Aggregate data
 In the case of multiple duplicate entries, use this method to merge them together.